');

 About Oconee, GA

-Oconee is a small community in Georgia with a population of 248 residents.
-The median household income is $65,833 per year, which is near the national average.
-The median age in Oconee is 55.8 years.
+Oconee is a small community located in Georgia with a population of 248 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $65,833 per year, which is 12% below the national median of $75,149.
+The median age of 55.8 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 Cost of Living in Oconee, GA